belle2/basf2/online_book/prerequisites/python.rst

 		df_chunk=root_pandas.read_root(["https://desycloud.desy.de/index.php/s/R8iModtQsa4WwYx/download?path=%2F&files=pandas_tutorial_ntuple.root"], 'Y4S', columns=Y4S_columns, chunksize=100000)

 Now the data is loaded as chunks, we 'loop' over or run through all the chunks and piece them together.
 This is the point at which we can add our cuts to reduce the loaded, chunked file more.

 .. code:: ipython3

-	cut="(B0_mbc>5.2)" #Define our cut
+	cut="(B0_mbc>5.2)" # Define our cut

 	df_list = []
 	for chunk in df_chunk:
-		chunk = chunk.query(cut) #Implement our cut!
+		chunk = chunk.query(cut) # Implement our cut!
 		df_list.append(chunk)
-        df = pd.concat(df_list) #Concatenate our chunks into a dataframe!
+    df = pd.concat(df_list) # Concatenate our chunks into a dataframe!

 As you can see in the previous snippet, we implemented a cut using the `query` function.
 Remember this, it will come up later!

 Investigating your DataFrame
 ----------------------------

 In jupyter notebooks you can display a DataFrame by calling it in a cell.
 You can see the output, where in our case each row corresponds to one candidate:

 .. code:: ipython3

 	df

+Note that for the dataframe to be displayed a cell with multiple lines of code, one must call it at the end of the cell.

 You can see a preview of the dataframe by only showing the ``head`` of the dataframe.
 Try using ``tail`` for the opposite effect.
 (Optional: You can specify the number of rows shown in the brackets).

 .. code:: ipython3

 	df.head(5)

 Each DataFrame has an index (which is in our case the number of the candidates) and a set of columns:

 .. code:: ipython3

 	len(df.columns)

 You can access the full data stored in the DataFrame with the ``values`` object, which is a large 2D numpy matrix

 .. code:: ipython3